LEAVING THE PROFESSION?

 If you’ll no longer be working as a technologist because of retirement or disability, you can still maintain your ARRT certification and registration by meeting our ongoing requirements, including those for annual renewal, as stated in ARRT Rules and Regulations.

 If you don’t plan to maintain your ARRT certification and registration, however, you can request a Certificate of Recognition to commemorate your work as an R.T.
-Remember, you can only use the R.T. and R.R.A. designations if you're currently certified and registered with ARRT.

 RETIREMENT— CERTIFICATE OF RECOGNITION